a. Education on needless consumption, waste prevention and alternatives, including product stewardship / producer responsibility.

 The 2014 Legislature set 2030 recycling goals as follows: (1) 35% (by weight of total solid waste generation) for a county outside of the Twin Cities metro area, and (2) 75% (60% recycling and 15% organics) for a metropolitan county.
 Each county will develop and implement or require political subdivisions within the county to develop and implement programs, practices, or methods designed to meet its recycling goal.

-By January 1, 2016, owners of commercial property in the seven-county metro area will need to make sure their buildings have recycling services along with garbage collection.
+As of January 1, 2016, owners of commercial property in the seven-county metro area are required to make sure their buildings have recycling services along with garbage collection.
 The 2014 law (Minn.
 Stat.
 115A.151 ) applies to most commercial buildings (including multifamily housing) that have service for 4 cubic yards (or more) of trash per week, and requires that a minimum of three material types be collected for recycling.

-Composting of organics avoids the 17% Municipal Solid Waste state tax, the county fee (which can be as high as 53%), incurs a smaller tipping fee, and prevents anaerobic digestion of landfilled organics from producing and slowly releasing methane, a potent greenhouse gas.
+Composting of organics avoids the 9.75% (residential)/17% (commercial) Municipal Solid Waste state tax, the county fee (which can be as high as 53%), incurs a smaller tipping fee, and prevents anaerobic digestion of landfilled organics from producing and slowly releasing methane, a potent greenhouse gas.
 There are also no taxes/fees on recyclables such as fibers and containers.

 GHG emissions (using a lifecycle and systems methodology) associated with waste, materials and products contributed 42% to the U.S. greenhouse gas inventory in 2006.
 This perspective shows the significant potential to cut energy use and emissions through reducing consumption (especially electronics), reusing materials, and recycling residues.
 See Opportunities to Reduce Greenhouse Gas Emissions through Materials and Land Management Practices (U.S. EPA: 2009) and EPA's WARM (Waste Reduction Model) measurement tool.